-tl;dr: If you agree with everything here, you’re a good fit for being a WordCamp organizer, speaker, sponsor, or volunteer.
+tl;dr: If you agree with everything here, you’re probably a good fit for being a WordCamp organizer, speaker, sponsor, or volunteer.

 Anyone involved in your WordCamp in an official role is representing WordPress.
 Because of this, it’s important that you vet each person/company that wants to be an organizer, speaker, sponsor, or volunteer to make sure they meet the requirements for promotion by a WordCamp/WordPress.